ROAR-QUTRC/perseus-v2/Docs/README.md

 Error codes should be provided by an `enum` (or `enum class` if appropriate), not integers.
 On this, do not use `#define`s to specify error codes.

 Additionally, prefer to use an appropriate STL type such as `std::optional` rather than having the function _maybe_ set an output parameter and return an error code.
-This both makes intentions clearer and forces programmers using the API to handle potential errors adequately, since the compiler will throw errors otherwise.
+This both makes intentions clearer and forces programmers to think about error handling explicitly, rather than simply ignoring a return value.

 ### Avoid `#define` statements (mostly)